RayneYoruka/pi-hole-android-private-dns/README.md

 ### **Other notes:**
 Since Lets Encrypt will be discontinuing the [Certificate renewal emails](https://letsencrypt.org/2025/01/22/ending-expiration-emails/) by June 4 2025, the simplest solution to monitor your certificate renewal date is to use [Uptime Kuma](https://github.com/louislam/uptime-kuma) if you don't want to use LEGO or any automated method to renew your certificate as they can get *very tedious.*

+* If you use your same pihole instance for PrivateDNS and your ports don't change anytime or have any other machine that needs certificates, you can simply make a quick bash script with the execution command to renew on it's own every 90 days.
+Up to you.
+Since I have to renew the certificate on several machines (both by the pihole script and with the DNS-01 challenge) I simply renew all at the same time.
+Uptime Kuma notifiying me with enough time to do so.

 ### **Known issues:**
 Every time you re-run the script to renew the certificates, a new line will be added to ```/etc/nginx/nginx.conf``` that needs to be removed manually.